 Emotional intelligence (EQ): Teams need to be able to work together in high-stress environments, and that means an employee should know how to identify and manage emotions in themselves as well as in others.
 This can be critical for creating a collaborative workplace and effective project management.

 Problem-solving under pressure: One of the most in-demand skills for modern workers is the ability to analyze issues quickly and develop effective solutions.
+Quick, evidence-based decision-making is a core problem-solving skill required in industrial engineering and operations.
 The speed at which business works today makes this even more important.

-Digital literacy: Information technology is so important for manufacturers today, which means job candidates who know how to leverage big data and other aspects of tech have an edge over others.
+Digital literacy: Information technology is so important for manufacturers today, which means job candidates who know how to leverage big data and other aspects of advanced manufacturing software have an edge over others.

 Leadership in cross-functional teams: It takes many hands to make light work.
 Being able to manage a diverse range of personalities with different expertise and skills is essential in many applications.